b3nk4n/logistics-shop-example/ui/README.md

 `$ yarn start`

-Runs the app in the development mode on [http://localhost:3000](http://localhost:3000).
+The app runs in the development mode on [http://localhost:3000](http://localhost:3000).

 ### Running Storybook